An unexpected trip to Mangalore during the long Diwali weekend led me to discover the Tannirbhavi Beach whose existence I never knew of till recently.

 I was staying at my uncle’s place at the heart of Mangalore city.
 When I had a Sunday evening all for myself, I thought of visiting the Panambur Beach.
 It was then that my cousin suggested to me, “Why Panambur?
 Tannirbhavi is closer!”
 As I had never heard of this beach, I thought for myself why not.

 Around 4.30pm on a balmy Sunday evening, I set off to Tannirbhavi Beach.
 I had just started walking towards the main road when I heard the sound of an approaching auto.
 I flagged down the auto and asked the driver to take me to Tannirbhavi Beach.
 The driver gave me a quizzical look and asked me why I had come looking for an auto in the direction I was walking when I actually had to walk in the opposite direction.
 In a surprised tone, I told him that I thought I was on the right track.
 He went on to add that going all the way to Tannirbhavi would cost me 300 bucks.
 I said, “What!!
 I thought it was close by?”
 Before I could say more he suggested that I go by auto till Sultan Battery and board a ferry from there which is what most tourists do.
 This got me thinking.
 I had never travelled by a ferry.
 I had seen ferries only in Malayalam and in Bollywood movies set in a Bengali milieu.
 Would it be wise to travel in one when I had a time crunch as I had to board a bus back to Bangalore at 9pm?
-I was asked by my folks to finish my trip and be back by 7.30pm and it was almost 5pm.
+My folks had told me to finish my trip and be back by 7.30pm and it was almost 5pm!
 I contemplated going back home when the auto driver re-assured me, “Madam, there will be plenty of tourists going to Thannirbhavi.
 You will not face problems.”
 Encouraged by his words I agreed to his idea and told him to drop me at Sultan Battery.

 The drive to Sultan Battery turned out to be shorter than I imagined.
 And the auto driver was right.
 I saw a lot of holiday makers scattered all over the large expanse of land in front of me.
 As I alighted from the auto, I spotted a raised ramp with a staircase leading to the top of it.
 As soon as I paid off my auto fare, I raced to the ramp.
 The auto driver called out to me and told me that I had to board the ferry from the opposite end.
 I replied saying that I wanted to check out the ramp first and I would go board the ferry later.